 Brush Up On Your Cleaning

-A good worker always looks after their tools, so show your paintbrushes some love.
+A good professional always looks after their tools, so show your paintbrushes some love and they will last for years.